entmike/dd-lambda-labs/README.md

 The purpose of this documentation is to lay out the quickest steps to get Disco Diffusion running using Lambda Labs.

+Dockerfile that is used can be found here: https://github.com/entmike/disco-diffusion-1/tree/main/docker

 ## Pre-requisites

   - A Lambda Labs account